flipmcf/CasterPak/Readme.md

 Rejected outright, regardless of character set:

-- A segment starting with `-` (protects against a filename being read as a command-line flag by ffmpeg or Bento4)
+- A segment starting with `-`
 - A literal comma `,` anywhere in a name (reserved as the CSMIL rendition-list delimiter - see `vodhls/csmil.py`)
 - An empty segment (produced by a leading, trailing, or doubled `/` in the path)

-**Spaces are not a valid filename character and are not converted to anything.** If your source library or upload tooling produces filenames with spaces (a common side effect of a space becoming a literal `+` when a browser encodes a form submission), convert spaces to underscores *before* the file reaches CasterPak - don't rely on CasterPak to do it for you.
+**Spaces are not a valid filename character and are not converted to anything.** If your source library or upload tooling produces filenames with spaces, convert spaces to underscores *before* the file reaches CasterPak.

-This is implemented in `pathsafety.py` (`validate_filename`/`validate_dirname`), used by every route in `casterpak/routes.py` and by `vodhls/csmil.py`'s CSMIL string parsing - one shared set of rules, enforced once, not several slightly-different copies that can quietly disagree with each other.

 ----